 MariaDB support includes proactive, consultative guidance on questions specific to your deployment, as well as troubleshooting if the need arises.
 Our seasoned support engineers are well versed in ServiceNow’s application and how it works with MariaDB – enabling quick solutions to your toughest problems

 What does a self-hosted ServiceNow deployment look like with a MariaDB database?
-This example topology shows the way many customers are using MariaDB Platform to ensure peak performance and reliability for on-premises ServiceNow deployments.
+This example topology shows the way many customers are using MariaDB Enterprise Server to ensure peak performance and reliability for on-premises ServiceNow deployments.
 The MariaDB MaxScale database proxy plays a key role, using read/write splitting to scale reads by routing writes to the primary database and load balancing reads across the secondary databases.

 Do you have questions about using MariaDB for self-hosted ServiceNow deployments?
 Here are answers to the most common questions we receive.
 Not seeing the answer you need?
 Let us know how we can help.